NexPlayer/iOS-SDK/timed-metadata.md

 # Timed Metadata

 You can listen to Timed Metadata events with NexPlayer iOS SDK.
-ID3, EMSG DATA and SCTE35 formats are supported.
+ID3, EMSG DATA, and SCTE35 formats are supported.

 ## Setting Up The Listener